Huacheng-Qin/Tic-Tac-Toe/README.md

 they need to connect in order to win.
 For example, the user could choose to make the board size 19x19 and require 5 pieces connected in a row to win, effectively turning this game into Gomoku.

+Instructions:
+-Use WASD or arrow keys to move the cursor position.
+-Press space or enter to comfirm